 Impotence, often referred to as erectile dysfunction, is sexual dysfunction characterized by the inability to develop or maintain an erection during sexual performance.
 Unlike other conditions that interfere with sexual intercourse such as lack of sexual desire or decreased libido and problems with ejaculation and orgasm, impotence can range in severity from men not being able to achieve an erection, to others who have an inability to those who can only sustain brief erections.
 It is a common problem among men and the risk for it increases with age.

 impotence can be treated in a number of ways.
 First, it is important to discover the underlying cause.
 These can range from potassium deficiencies to arsenic contamination of drinking water, or one of the others previously mentioned.
-Treatments for impotence include medications such as phosphodiesterase type 5 inhibitors, alprostadil, and gene therapy, injection therapy with drugs such as papaverine and phentolamine, surgery, and devices including vaccum therapy.
-Alternative therapies are also available, although not recommended by the FDA.
+Treatments for impotence include medications such as phosphodiesterase type 5 inhibitors, alprostadil, and gene therapy, injection therapy with drugs such as papaverine and phentolamine, surgery, and devices including vacuum therapy.
+Penile implants are a great alternative, and Dr. Sloane specializes in the use of Coloplast (an inflatable penile prosthetic).
+There are other alternative therapies also available, although not recommended by the FDA.

 Having two separate offices and physical locations in both Philadelphia and Darby allows Dr. Sloan the ability to treat patients throughout Philadelphia and the surrounding areas like Delaware County.
 If you have any questions about the treatments available for Erectile Dysfunction (ED) and its symptoms, or other urological disorders, we urge you to contact us now online or call us at (215) 563-1199 today to discuss how we can help you!